 Entry requirements: A good command of basic spoken English.

-Level: The course is not suited for absolute beginners.
-It is more appropriate for those already studying art and design and who are aiming to do further studies at a higher level.
+Level: The course is suitable for beginners as well as those already studying art and design and who are aiming to go on to further studies.

 Please note: This course is for students aged 16 to 18 years old only

 Ilga Leimanis MA is a London-based artist and writer.
 She is a member of Five Years, an artist-run gallery, and her own practice is collaborative and interdisciplinary.
 Her teaching experience of 10 years is varied and extensive.
 She helps prepare students for degree courses and many of her previous students have gained places at their preferred schools.
 She also works with professionals looking to develop their communication and creativity skills, as well as people taking courses for personal interest.

 Ilga delivers workshops for the University of the Arts (UAL) Academic Support department, working across six UAL art and design colleges.
 She teaches manual drawing skills for architects and engineers working at leading offices in London, including at Foster+Partners, and she also works internationally.